onqtam/headjack/docs/why/100_1k_10k_words.md

 The Mind/Psychology of God
 Alignment is All You Need
 Emergent World Order
-The Real Matter With Things
+The Real/Practical Matter With Things
-    Literally an infinitely higher bang for your buck, not only because this book is more practical/consequential than left/right thinking, but because it's also free and accessible to all
+    This book is literally an infinitely higher bang for your buck, not only because it's more practical/consequential (than left/right thinking), but because it's also free and accessible to all
 The Real Situational Assessment
-    no, it doesn't have to be just about scaling compute & energy and to go brrr faster than the other guy The Real Hard Problem of Consciousness
+    no, it doesn't have to be just about scaling compute & energy and to go brrr faster than the other guy The Hardest Problem of Consciousness
     in depth, scale
     How to scale it up in every sence of the word - qualitatively, numerically, consequentially, and in aggregate - across space (distance) and time (future generations).
 How to get more people to introspect what it means to exist, to experience higher states and frequencies/depths/capacities of consciousness and to form a collective consciousness of a higher order.
 How to form aligned, introspective and intentional collectives.
 Extending the light of consciousness beyond merely copy-pasting our socio-political & spiritual poverty on Mars.
+The Map That Shapes The Territory
     Niche (co-)Construction
 The Post-Liberal Synthesis
     An answer to the [opening statement](https://www.palladiummag.com/2018/09/29/towards-the-post-liberal-synthesis) of [Palladium Magazine](https://www.palladiummag.com/) that deals with governance futurism, the most (only?!) worthy magazine.
 Consider subscribing/donating to it for support - it's been on the verge of shutdown multiple times already.
 The Final Major Evolutionary Transition